Keep reading to find out whether you can buy Aldi stock.

 Walmart is the single largest retailer in the world and has over 11,000 stores worldwide.

 The company also owns and operates all Sam’s Club locations.

-Walmart is the largest grocery store chain by volume in the world, and the company has managed to show increasing profits year over year for the past 5 years.
+Walmart is the largest grocery store chain by volume in the world, and the company has managed to show increasing profits year over year for the past five years.

-As of Q4 2020, Walmart has an annual growth rate of 5.25%, and the company generated nearly $4 billion cash flow during the same quarter.
+Walmart has an annual growth rate of 5.25% and generates nearly $36 billion in net cash flow.

 Moreover, Walmart has a relatively low stock price compared to its staying power.

 The company also offers grocery delivery, which became very popular during the pandemic.

 Walmart’s online sales have almost doubled in the past year, and the company is looking to expand its operations through eCommerce Distribution Centers.

 ALDI is one of the most well-known grocery chains in the country, and for good reason.

 The company’s low operating costs, high-quality food, and consumer-friendly practices have made it a very popular chain.